Virelion-Biotech/Virelion-MyoTrace/README.md

 ## Research status

-The repository is engineered for serious research use, but **Nature-level publication is not a software feature**.
+The repository is engineered for serious research use.
 The missing ingredient is empirical evidence: independent recordings, matched multimodal constructs, blinded comparison, ground-truth force calibration, test/retest data, external validation and a preregistered statistical analysis plan.

 That distinction is intentional.
 MyoTrace is being built so those experiments can be executed and audited cleanly rather than encoded after the fact.